10 Secluded Cabins in Vermont to Escape with Your Dog

 Book as early as you can: Vacation rental sites are more popular than ever, in part because of the number of unique dog-friendly properties.
 While we love spontaneous vacations, we’ve found that booking our Vermont cabin rental several months in advance gives us a lot more choices.

 Make note of the pet fee: Pet fees can vary wildly from place to place!
-As an example, just in this list of properties, the pet fee ranges from $0 to $75 per dog.
+As an example, just in this list of properties, the pet fee ranges from $0 to $!00+ per dog.
 Make sure to consider this when booking your cabin.

 Check the listing for other fees: We love staying in vacation rentals when we travel with our dogs, but we don’t love the extra fees that add up.
-Whether you choose VRBO or Airbnb as your listing platform, there will be added fees, and they are different for each listing.
-If you’re anything like me, you’ll silently curse as that $300 stay turns into a $600 stay, and you’ll keep scrolling until you find something that you love and you can afford.
+Whether you choose VRBO or Airbnb as your listing platform, there will likely be added fees, and they are different for each listing.
+If you’re anything like me, you’ll silently curse as that $300 stay turns into a $600 stay, and you’ll keep scrolling until you find something that you love and can afford.

 Be mindful of the rules regarding pets: Standard etiquette dictates that you clean up after your dog, but some places have additional rules, like no dogs on the furniture, no cats, or even that you can’t leave your animal unattended in the cabin.
 Keep these in mind before booking.